- What products are considered cosmetics?

 - In the United States, we are working to pass the Humane Cosmetics Act, federal legislation that would prohibit animal testing for cosmetics, as well as the sale of animal-tested cosmetics.

-- We are also working in several U.S. states to pass legislation that would end cosmetics testing on animals.
-As of December 2022, ten states (California, Hawaii, Illinois, Louisiana, Maine, Maryland, Nevada, New Jersey, New York and Virginia) have passed laws banning cosmetics animal testing.
+- We are also working in several U.S. states to pass legislation that would help end cosmetics testing on animals.
+As of August 2023, 11 states (California, Hawaii, Illinois, Louisiana, Maine, Maryland, Nevada, New Jersey, New York, Oregon and Virginia) have passed laws banning the sale of animal-tested cosmetics.

-- Internationally, 42 countries have passed laws to limit or ban cosmetics animal testing, including every country in the European Union, Australia, Colombia, Ecuador, Guatemala, Iceland, India, Israel, Mexico, New Zealand, Norway, South Korea, Switzerland, Taiwan, Turkey, the United Kingdom and several states in Brazil.
+- Internationally, 44 countries have prohibited cosmetics animal testing, including every country in the European Union, Australia, Brazil, Canada, Colombia, Ecuador, Guatemala, Iceland, India, Israel, Mexico, New Zealand, Norway, South Korea, Switzerland, Taiwan, Turkey and the United Kingdom.

 - We work with companies throughout the U.S. to gain support for state and federal legislation to end cosmetics testing on animals.
 The Humane Cosmetics Act now has the support of the Personal Care Products Council, the largest cosmetics trade association, which represents approximately 600 member companies.
 In addition, more than 390 companies have independently endorsed the bill.